19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (7) Any relevant financial institution that fails to comply with a requirement imposed by the Authority under subsection (2)(a) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $125,000 and, in the case of a continuing offence, to a further fine not exceeding $12,500 for every day or part thereof during which the offence continues after conviction.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

-### Effect of assumption of control under section 30AAB
+### Effect of assumption of control under section 33

-30AAC\.—(1) Upon assuming control of the relevant business of a relevant financial institution, the Authority or statutory manager, as the case may be, shall take custody or control of the relevant business.
+34\.—(1) Upon assuming control of the relevant business of a relevant financial institution, the Authority or statutory manager, as the case may be, shall take custody or control of the relevant business.

 (2) During the period when the Authority or statutory manager is in control of the relevant business of a relevant financial institution, the Authority or statutory manager —